hexdump0815/imagebuilder/doc/postinst/troubleshooting/stylus-rotation.md

 _Note. if you can't find one, you can use ```evtest``` to go through the events each input device sends and find the one you want_

-2. now let's create special file at ```/etc/udev/rules.d/99-<name>-calibration.rules
+2. now let's create a special file at ```/etc/udev/rules.d/99-<name>-calibration.rules

 _Note. the name can be anything but folowing above naming convention is recommended, (replace <name> with your device codename)_